SalmanYunus/Hybrid-BFS-DFS-Graph-Traversal/README.md

 # Hybrid-BFS-DFS-Graph-Traversal

-Welcome to Hybrid-BFS-DFS Traversal!
-In this project, we delve into the fascinating world of graph traversal, employing both Breadth-First Search (BFS) and Depth-First Search (DFS) algorithms.
-Traversal of graphs is a fundamental concept in computer science, often used in various applications such as network routing, web crawling, and solving puzzles.

 In this project, each student will be provided access to a graph comprising vertices and edges.
 The objective is to navigate through this graph, covering a significant portion of its nodes using BFS and DFS approaches.
 However, there's a twist!
 Rather than sticking to just one traversal method, students will combine the efficiency of BFS with the depth-first exploration of DFS.

 The project is structured as follows: